 Each transfer of receivables by the bank has been intended to satisfy all of these conditions.
-We sometimes refer to the satisfaction of these conditions as meeting "grandfathered safe harbor status."

 If any of these conditions were found not to have been met, the FDIC's rights to reclaim, recover, or recharacterize the bank's transfer of receivables would not be restricted.
 Under such circumstances, the FDIC may also have the right to recover payments made on the notes.
 The FDIC may not be subject to an express time limit in deciding whether to exercise any of these rights, and a delay by the FDIC in making a decision could result in losses on your investment.
 If the FDIC were successful in exercising any of these rights, moreover, you may not be entitled under applicable law to the full amount of your damages.
 A statutory injunction would prevent the master trust trustee, the indenture trustee, and the noteholders from collecting payments or exercising any of their other rights, remedies, and interests for up to 90 days, unless the FDIC consents to such actions.